Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 While the majority of the books I pick up are fiction, I do enjoy reading a great non-fiction book.
 I love how they can open up new perspectives, share powerful stories and offer a deeper look into the lives of people we admire.

 This list isn’t just a general roundup — it’s a list of upcoming non-fiction books releasing in 2025 that I can’t wait to read.
-From inspiring memoirs to emotional historical narratives, these books have already earned a spot on my TBR.
+From inspiring memoirs to emotionally charged historical narratives, these books have already earned a spot on my to-read list.

 Whether you’re a devoted non-fiction reader or simply curious to explore a few new titles this year, I hope this list helps you discover something you’re excited to read!